-Do you know that most universities in the UK and Germany don’t charge an application fee for applying to the STEM fields?
+Do you know that most universities in Germany don’t charge an application fee for applying to the STEM fields?
 However, it can be hard to find a lot of English-taught courses in German universities.

-Here is a list of the top 11 European Universities with no application fee for international students.
+Here is a list of the top 11 European Universities with no application fees for international students.

 1.RWTH Aachen, Germany

 RWTH Aachen is the leading engineering university in Germany, often being counted among the top 30 universities in Mechanical and Electrical Engineering in the world.
 It has a vibrant student population of over 45,000 students.
 The university is located in several patches of the Aachen city and has several industrial collaborations.